In web design, ux and ui designs are among the most confused and conflated terms. Both ui/ux

 We have analyzed the term user experience, but to understand what makes this experience good, we need to look at a visual pyramid of user needs.
 This tool is a valuable reference for multiple UX professionals who conduct design research and apply design decisions.
 According to this pyramid, there are four levels of user needs – functional, reliable, usable, and pleasurable.
 So if your design solution can satisfy all the needs, you can get a significant increase in revenue.

-What’s the difference between UI and UX Design?
+What is the difference between UI and UX design?

 After defining both user interface and user experience, there is a need to analyze how they differ.
 So what’s the difference between UI and UX?